Totally fine all by herself.

 The money is there.
 All they have to do is steal it.

 Nora-neko rokku: Wairudo janbo, aka Stray Cat Rock: Wild Jumbo, stars Meiko Kaji and Bunjaku Han in a Nikkatsu Studios/Hori Production co-effort.
 The movie is based on a Satoshi Funachi novel and concerns five obnoxious delinquents who, with the help of an insider, decide to rob a religious group called the Seikyo Society of 30 million yen.
 There's a festival going on there, which means the organization's coffers will be fat with cash.
 As usual with these movies, it takes a while to get to the central plot, but the digressions are interesting.
 A good portion of the running time involves the group's road trip to the religious compound and the various scrapes they get into along the way, including a comical interlude at the beach.
 When they finally reach their destination does the robbery go as planned?
 Of course not.
 They rarely do.
-As a side note, viewers should know that while Akiko Wada gets top position on the poster she's barely in the movie.
-But the film is definitely one of the better Japanese juvie flicks and a worthy second entry in the five film Nora-neko rokku series.
-Nora-neko rokku: Wairudo janbo premiered in Japan today in 1970.
+As a side note, viewers should be forewarned that while Akiko Wada gets top position on the poster she doesn't get much camera time.
+But what more do you need when you already have Meiko and Bunjaku?
+Nora-neko rokku: Wairudo janbo is definitely one of the better Japanese juvie flicks and a worthy second entry in the five film Nora-neko rokku series.
+It premiered in Japan today in 1970.
 Read about the others, here, here, here, and here.

 The message is pretty clear—get on her bad side and you’ll regret it.